-Voters are required to file the new application as soon as possible, but no later than June 16th for the June 23rd Primary.
+Voters are required to file the new application as soon as possible, but no later than October 18th for the November 2rd General Election.
 The accessible ballot would be emailed to the voter who would use their own assistive technologies, such as a screen reader, a software program that enables a blind or visually impaired user to read and interact with the text that is displayed on their computer screen with a speech synthesizer, to independently mark their ballot.
 Learn more.

 - Military and Overseas (Federal) Voting

 Persons serving in the military, along with their spouses and/or dependents, may register as a military voter in New York, entitling them to receive an absentee ballot for all federal, state and local races that they would be otherwise entitled to vote in if they were to go to their assigned polling place based on their New York residence.

 The Schenectady County Board of Elections employs hundreds of poll workers on Election Day.
 Application Here!$35 for training

 Poll workers are responsible for performing a variety of tasks including: signing in voters, directing voters to their correct polling place, assisting voters that may need help voting and documenting information on appropriate forms.
 Bilingual individuals, speaking fluent English and Spanish, are also needed and encouraged to apply.

 In order to serve as a poll worker you must be a registered voter, resident of Schenectady County and attend a two to three hour training session.
 Training sessions are scheduled at various times over the summer and fall.
 You can select the time that is most convenient for you.
 Day and night sessions are available.

 You will be paid: